hyperledger/indy-hipe/text/acks/README.md

 #### Advanced Features (experimental)

-(The features in this section are part of the 1.0 spec, but are not required to be implemented to achieve 1.0 compliance.)
+(The features in this section are part of the 1.0 spec, but are not required to be implemented to achieve 1.0 compliance.
+We describe them to show what may be possible in the future.)

 <blockquote>
 A fancier version of `ack` might look like this: